Diyckstra/terraform-provider-deyckstra/website/docs/r/instance.md

 * `user_data` - (Optional, Conflicts with `user_data_base64`) User data to provide when launching the instance.
 Do not pass gzip-compressed data via this argument; see `user_data_base64` instead.
 Updates to this field will trigger a stop/start of the EC2 instance by default.
 If the `user_data_replace_on_change` is set then updates to this field will trigger a destroy and recreate.
 * `user_data_base64` - (Optional, Conflicts with `user_data`) Can be used instead of `user_data` to pass base64-encoded binary data directly.
 Use this instead of `user_data` whenever the value is not a valid UTF-8 string.
 For example, gzip-encoded user data must be base64-encoded and passed via this argument to avoid corruption.
 Updates to this field will trigger a stop/start of the EC2 instance by default.
 If the `user_data_replace_on_change` is set then updates to this field will trigger a destroy and recreate.
 * `user_data_replace_on_change` - (Optional) When used in combination with `user_data` or `user_data_base64` will trigger a destroy and recreate when set to `true`.
 Defaults to `false`.
-* `volume_tags` - (Optional) A map of tags to assign, at instance-creation time, to root and EBS volumes.
+* `volume_tags` - (Optional) Map of tags to assign, at instance-creation time, to root and EBS volumes.

 ~> **Note** Do not use `volume_tags` if you plan to manage block device tags outside the `aws_instance` configuration, such as using `tags` in an [`aws_ebs_volume`](ebs_volume.md) resource attached via [`aws_volume_attachment`](volume_attachment.md).
 Doing so will result in resource cycling and inconsistent behavior.